 I only recommend the tools that I know and have tested myself or that are vouched by people whose judgement I trust and have used them.
 Other tools I’ve tested do not make the cut but I won’t disclose them.

-- Nexudus Spaces: white label tool to manage your coworking space.
-You can create your website and manage all backoffice needs, newsletters, etc.
+- Nexudus Spaces: MY FAVORITE.
+I did extensive testing and it is amazing.
+A white label online software tool to manage your coworking space.
+You can create your website and manage all back office needs, newsletters, etc. Support is outstanding.

 - Nadine: open source program by the team of Office Nomads.
 Give it a run if you are comfortable with GitHub, Django, and Python.